 Baldwin has served as music director of the Central Kentucky Youth Orchestra and the Transylvania Youth Orchestra of the Brevard (North Carolina) Music Center, the largest summer music festival in the South.
 A 1991 conducting fellow of the Conductor's Institute of the University of South Carolina and formerly a cellist with the Brevard Music Center Orchestra, Baldwin maintains an active schedule as a clinician, adjudicator, and guest conductor.
 Since 2007 he has served as musical and artistic director for the Lake Chelan Bach Fest in North Central Washington state.

 On five occasions since 1997 he has traveled to Europe with the Luther College Symphony Orchestra, enjoying month-long January residencies in Vienna, Austira, and performing in such venues as the Bruckner Conservatory in Linz and the Vienna Konzerthaus.
 The Luther College Symphony tours annually in the United States.
-Since 1997, Baldwin and the Luther Symphony have also completed fourteen major American tours, performing in at least 20 states.
+Since 1997, Baldwin and the Luther Symphony have also completed fifteen major American tours, performing in at least 20 states.